tenzin1308/spotify-playlist-downloader/README.md

 - [ ] Allow choosing playlist that has more than 100 songs (Currently if user select playlist with more than 100 song it only downloads the first 100 songs)
 - [ ] Allow user to download any specific song
+- [ ] User to be able to download from other spotify user's playlist.
 - [ ] Work on the front end (CSS part) to make it more user loveable.